danilolr/puppeteer-robot/MCP.md

 #### `take_screenshot`

-Takes a PNG screenshot from the active robot page.
+Takes a PNG screenshot from the active Puppeteer robot page.

 Input: